psas/liquid-engine-test-stand/Main_Fuel_Valve/README.md

 Where Engineering freshman are:

-- Not able to actuate manual valves with the needed precision
+- Unable to actuate multiple valves with the needed precision
-- Have relatively slow reaction times
+- prone to distraction and have relatively slow reaction times
-- Have long lead times
+- Have long lead times to produce
-- object to being on fire
+- object to being set on fire

 The main fuel and lox valves are being designed and tested to address all of the above requirements.